 Hey, at least you don’t owe!
 You’re still in the black, and as they say in gambling, “a push is a win.”
 Mark the occasion by taking advantage of the city’s best free or low-cost fun.

 Breakfast ($5): Start the day with a bargain breakfast.
-Say “thanks, NYC,” with an emblematic bagel at the classics — at Murray’s Bagels in Chelsea ($3.20) or Russ and Daughters in the Lower East Side ($2.75).
-An egg and cheese on a roll from the old-school Eisenberg’s Sandwich Shop in the Flatiron ($2.50) will fill your belly and, as they promise “raise your cholesterol.”
+Say “thanks, NYC,” with an emblematic bagel with cream cheese schmear at the classics — at Murray’s Bagels in Chelsea ($2.75) or Russ and Daughters in the Lower East Side ($2.75).
+An egg and cheese on a roll from the old-school Eisenberg’s Sandwich Shop in the Flatiron ($4.50) will fill your belly and, as they promise to “raise your cholesterol.”
 Nab a street coffee for a cool $1 or $1.50.

 Nature and art walk (free): Next up, take a vigorous walk on the High Line, which runs from Gansevoort Street in the Meatpacking District to 29th Street in Chelsea before browsing the neighborhood’s art galleries.
-The streets between 18th and 25th, west of Ninth Avenue, are full of free painting, video and photography exhibits from both established and up-and-comers.
-Two to look out for: The Claire Oliver Gallery is hosting Vanilla Scented Sovereignty by Lisa Alonzo through April 26 and Atlantic Gallery has Max Tzinman’s Duality on view through May 3.
+The streets between 18th and 25th, west of 9th Avenue, are full of free painting, video and photography exhibits from both established and up-and-comers.
+Two to look out for: The Agora Gallery is hosting a selection of works by various artists from around the world through April 21 and Cavin-Morris Gallery has Tomáš Lampar & Josefa Štepánková’s Entities on view through May 7.
 Most are closed on Sunday, so make this a Saturday activity — some galleries open as early as 10am.

-Lunch ($3-$6): To keep costs down, Hit Rudy’s Bar & Grill in the Theater District, and order a signature brew (or two), and get a free hot dog (or two) ($3 beers).
+Lunch ($3-$6): To keep costs down, hit Rudy’s Bar & Grill in the Theater District, and order a signature brew (or two) and get a free hot dog (or two) ($3 pints).

-Bargain hunting (free): Wander back down to Chelsea to discover history through antiques at the Chelsea Antiques Garage, a veritable museum of low-priced domestic and foreign treasures; or pick up something from an up-and-coming designer at The Market NYC in the heart of the Village.
+Bargain hunting (free): Wander back down to Chelsea to discover history through antiques at the Chelsea Flea Market, a veritable museum of low-priced domestic and foreign treasures ($1 admission); or pick up something from an up-and-coming designer at The Market NYC in Nolita.

 Happy hour ($3-$6): Lift a glass and toast to keeping it “even Steven.”
 Parkside Lounge on Houston offers $3 beer and well drinks 1pm to 8pm daily; and you can’t beat a $3 mug of McSorley Ale at Corner Bistro in the Village.

-Dinner ($10-$20): Eat well and with good value at spots such as Mighty Quinn’s Barbeque, where entrees such as brisket of a half-chicken are less than $9.
+Dinner ($10-$20): Eat well and with good value at spots such as Mighty Quinn’s Barbeque, where entrees such as brisket or a half-chicken are less than $10.
 While at Curry Hill’s modern, standout Indian, Chote Nawab, entrees such as chicken tikka masala and lamb saag run from $9 to $11 — startlingly low prices given the lovely trappings.
-Or, as any frugal New Yorker knows, head to Chinatown; the legendary noodles and dumplings at Lam Zhou are a favorite and most items ring in at around $5.
+Or, as any frugal New Yorker knows, head to Chinatown; the legendary noodles and dumplings at Lam Zhou are a favorite and most items ring in at around $5.50.

 Night out ($0-$20): Get on the standby line for gratis entertainment from the cast of Saturday Night Live, for either the 8pm dress rehearsal or for the 11:30 live show.
 Or hit a Village piano bar such as Marie’s Crisis Cafe or The Duplex for sing-alongs without cover.